 - Owners: Cloud9

 - Cloud9 are an esports organisation with years of experience across multiple games and active teams in everything from League of Legends to Counter-Strike: Global Offensive.
 They received multiple rounds of additional investment to become a part of the Overwatch League, but weren't outright bought-out by another major sports brand.

 London Spitfire roster

 The Spitfire roster is made up of the players from two of the strongest teams from the Korean APEX League - GC Busan and Cloud9 KongDoo.
-On paper, it is the strongest roster to start the League, and they will be early favourites going into the preliminary friendlies and first season.
+On paper, it is the strongest roster to start the League, and they proved formidable opponents in the preseason and stage one.

 - Ji-hyuk 'birdring' Kim, DPS, South Korea

 - Jun-ho 'Fury' Kim, Flex, South Korea

 - Jae-hee 'Gesture' Hong, Tank, South Korea

 In addition, Jeong-min 'Jjfeel' Kim, Chang-geun 'changgoon' Park, Beoum-jun 'Bishop' Lee and Seon-woo 'Claire' Jeon form the management and coaching structure of the team.
 Team operations and ownership are with Cloud9 staff Jack Etienne and Danan Flander.